-- This process of transitioning USD and GBP Derivatives portfolios from LIBOR to RFR between bilateral counterparties, likely via compression trades, will commence between major market participants in Q2, 2020.
+- This process of transitioning USD and GBP Derivative portfolios from LIBOR to RFR between bilateral counterparties, likely via compression trades, will commence between major market participants in Q2, 2020.

 - USD and GBP go first.
 CAD and AUD likely next movers.
 EUR delayed.

-- ISDA anticipates that the $200 trillion in derivatives outstanding will be largely transitioned between Q1, 2020 and end 2021.
+- ISDA anticipate that the $200 trillion in derivatives outstanding will be largely transitioned between Q1, 2020 and end 2021.

 - The transition activity will be accelerated when the CCPs (CME and LCH) provide market participants the choice of selecting either EFFR or SOFR discounting and price alignment on all USD swap products beginning October 16, 2020.
 (Plans due December 2nd, 2019)

 - CME already began clearing SOFR Futures in May 2018.
 SOFR Swaps were cleared by LCH since July 2018 and the CME since October 2018.
 LCH’s SwapClear has cleared a total of $1 trillion notional of swaps referencing SOFR in 2019.

 - This LIBOR to RFR transition trade activity between major market participants pushes activity to other Derivatives participants.
 International Banks, Regional Banks, sub-trillion dollar Asset Managers and major Corporations until SOFR becomes the default USD market benchmark, step by step.